 Provo has an 18-hole golf course, casino, shopping, marinas, nightlife and excellent restaurants.
 Historical points of interest include the Cheshire Hall and Richmond Hill Plantation ruins.
 Stones engraved by shipwrecked sailors are found on a hill overlooking Sapodilla Bay.
 The “Hole” at Long Bay is a deep and wide limestone chimney with a mysterious depth of salt water at the bottom.

-We hope to see you on your next vacation – be sure to stop by and meet our friendly staff.
-We have 3 offices in Provo – Caicos Cafe Plaza and La Petite Place in Grace Bay and one office in North Caicos at the North Caicos Yacht Club.
+We hope to see you on your next vacation – be sure to stop by and meet our friendly staff at our Caicos Cafe Plaza Office.